janwilmans/proposals/pXXXXR0_guarded_objects.md

 guarded objects - make the relationship between objects and their locking mechanism explicitly expressable and hard to use incorrect

-Draft for Proposal, 8 September 2024
+Draft for Proposal, 11 November 2024

 ### Authors: